How to Set Up an AML Compliance Program

 SEON’s anti-fraud tools are designed to detect suspicious usage and uncover hidden fraudsters

-The most common gift card fraud type is also the most obvious: Fraudsters purchase them with stolen credit card numbers.
+The most common gift card fraud type is also the most obvious: Fraudsters purchase them with stolen credit cards.
 By the time the merchant that issued the gift cards receives a chargeback request from the legitimate cardholder, it’s too late to cancel or void it.

 In this scenario, a victim receives a phone call, email or SMS prompting them to pay for a service.
 It’s usually urgent and usually something official-sounding, such as a utility bill, bank charge or postal delivery fee.
 The fraudsters instruct the victim to purchase a gift card from their nearest retailer.
 They are asked to read the digit code over the phone or to send it.
 Because gift cards are more difficult to trace than bank transfers, this method is more likely to work in the fraudster’s favor.